tienduy-nguyen/demo-jekyll-with-jaspers2/_posts/2020-07-25-build-your-personal-website-without-spending-any-money-using-jekyll-and-github-pages.md

       - jekyll-include-cache
       - jemoji
     ```
-We can provide the technology comment as facebook, disqus ... and google analytic for out website in this `_config.yml`.
+We can provide the technology comment as Facebook, Disqus ... and google analytic for out website in this `_config.yml`.
 But I don't need it for this moment.

-Ok, that's is the priciple tag wee need to customize.
+Ok, that's is the principle tags wee need to customize.
 Now we will add the gem dependencies in gems files

 ### 2.5.2 Gemfile

-You Gemfile now is empty, you need to add some jekyll plugin that you have been declared in you `_config.yml` file.
+Your Gemfile now is empty, you need to add some jekyll plugin that you have been declared in you `_config.yml` file.

 ```ruby
 source "https://rubygems.org"